smallpondtom/ode-tokimasu/README.md

 # ode-tokimasu
-A ode solver repository in MATLAB and Python.
+A ode solver repository in C, C++, MATLAB and Python.
 Courtesy of "Numerical Methods For Solution of Differential Equations" by Tobias Ritschel.